-The outcome of the Aim 1 will be: a) identification of new subsets of MFs involved in UC and their cellular and molecular characterization; b) list of candidate microbes involved in driving individual subtypes of MFs in the gut of UC patients.
+The outcome of the Aim 1 will be: a) the identification of new subsets of Mfs involved in UC and their cellular and molecular characterization; b) list of candidate microbes involved in driving individual subtypes of Mfs in the gut of UC patients.

 Aim 2.
 Establish transOMIC signatures predictive of pouchitis in patients with UC/IPAA.

 Because this study is exploratory, we will establish a proof-of-principle that information obtained from host transcriptome/microbiome signatures in perioperative samples will allow for development of diagnostic criteria to guide therapeutic decisions for UC patients after IPAA.
 To do that, we will take advantage of frozen perioperative intestinal samples from UC/IPAA patients stored by the Colorectal Diseases Biobank at the PSUCoM.
 We will obtain tissue gene expression and taxonomic microbiome datasets as described in Aim 1.2 and develop predictive classifiers using transcriptome and microbiome data.
-We will perform two types of analysis: 1) focused on Mf gene signatures defined in Aim 1 and taken from literature {refs};
+We will perform two types of analysis:

+2.1. focused on Mf gene signatures defined in Aim 1 and taken from the literature {refs};

-2) unbiased analyses from global microbiome and transcriptomes.
+2.2. unbiased analyses from global microbiome and transcriptomes.

-To achieve high applicability, predictive signatures should be tested and perform with high accuracy in a separate set of patients {ref}.
+To achieve high applicability, predictive signatures should be tested and performed with high accuracy in a separate set of patients {ref}.
 Therefore, we will generate predictors in a training set of patients and validate them in a test set according to established practices of the field {REFs}.

-2.1.
-Study design and experimental procedures

 We will separate all patients into two cohorts, namely ‘Training’ and ‘Test’ sets.
 As estimated by power analysis (see corresponding section) “training” dataset will require 75 samples to establish robust predictors.
 We will organize all patients in chronological manner and use as the ‘training’ set samples those that were collected earlier.
-Next, we will test our classifier/s on the rest of samples collected from newer cohort of 45 UC patients.
-Total RNA and DNA will be isolated from the frozen tissue samples of inflamed colon.
+Next, we will test our classifier/s on the rest of the samples collected from newer cohort of 45 UC patients.
+Total RNA and DNA will be isolated from the frozen tissue samples of the inflamed colon.
 We will obtain data for global human gene expression using RNAseq and for bacterial 16S rRNA gene content using established methods as described in Aim 1.

-2.2.
-Establishing predictors of pouchitis

-We will use: (a) pre-defined gene lists corresponding to various Mfs signatures (obtained in Aim 1 and from the literature) and test their performance for discriminating samples between two groups of patients – with and without pouchitis (42 and 52 respectively, total 96); (b) we will determine gene sets predictive of pouchitis which are not based on particular biological functions, i.e. unbiased predictors.
+To address Aim 1.1., we will use pre-defined gene lists corresponding to various Mfs signatures (obtained in Aim 1 and from the literature) and test their performance for discriminating samples between two groups of patients – with and without pouchitis (42 and 52 respectively, total 96).
+To address Aim 2.2., we will determine gene sets predictive of pouchitis which are not based on particular biological functions, i.e. unbiased predictors.

-For both (a) and (b) will perform two types of analyses:
+For both Aims 1.1. and 1.2. we will perform two types of analyses: